Phillipmartin/virustotal2/README.md

 - an MD5, SHA1 or SHA256 of a file or a list of up to 4 hashes
 - a path to a file or list of paths to files
+- a base64-encoded version of a file or list of paths to files (filename must end in .base64!)
 - a URL or a list of up to 4 URLs
 - an IP address
 - a domain name